 Once that's done, place the rice in the cooking pot with the correct ratio of water (3:4 rice in grams to water in ml) and soak for 30 minutes to 1 hour.

-When it's soaked for long enough, add the butter, turmeric and salt and mix before cooking using your usual method.
-I highly recommend using a rice cooker, but if you don't have one and need some guidance to cook perfect Japanese rice, check out my guide on how to cook Japanese rice on the stove here.
+When it’s soaked for a long enough time, add the butter, turmeric, and salt and mix before cooking using your usual method.
+I highly recommend using a rice cooker, but if you don’t have one and need some guidance to cook perfect Japanese rice, check out my guide on how to cook Japanese rice on the stove here.

 While it's soaking/cooking, you can prepare the other parts of the dish!

-First, heat a pan on medium and add a drizzle of olive oil.
-Once it's hot, add diced onion and crushed garlic and fry them for a few minutes until the onion is slightly translucent.
+First, heat a pan on medium and add olive oil.
+Once it’s hot, add diced onion and crushed garlic and fry them for a few minutes until the onion is slightly translucent.

-Add the mince meat (I used beef, but you can use beef/pork mixture) and fry until browned.
+Add the minced meat (I used beef, but you can use beef/pork mixture) and fry until browned.

-Next sprinkle with salt and pepper, add the flour and mix.
-This will not only help the meat hold onto more flavour, but also thicken the sauce.
+Next, sprinkle with salt and pepper, add the flour and mix.
+This will not only help the meat hold onto more flavor, but also thicken the sauce.

 Add the canned tomatoes and mix over the heat.
 Once it starts to bubble, turn the heat down to low.

-Season with soy sauce, sugar and curry powder.
-Mix well, place a lid on top and allow to simmer on low for 10 minutes.
+Season with soy sauce, sugar, and curry powder.
+Mix well, place a lid on top, and let it simmer on low for 10 minutes.

 Once it's done, turn off the heat and set aside for later!